I am an information designer.

 I’ve been doing it for 20 years.

-Whether it’s been called UX, service design, interaction design or something else … information design has driven my work.
+Whether it’s been called UX, service design, interaction design or something else … the principles of information design underpin my work.

 And I’ve been successful, working on prize-winning websites, mobile apps, software, hardware and content for people like: